 Pruning, fertilizing and winterizing are basic rose gardening chores that need to be followed to keep rose bushes (Rosa spp.) healthy and thriving year after year.
-The temperatures that make rose bushes freeze vary based on the cultivar you have and its cold hardiness zone.
+The temperatures that make rose bushes freeze vary based on the species and/or cultivar you have and its cold hardiness zone.
 Shorter days and colder autumn temperatures are signs that rosarians look to when beginning to prepare their rose bushes for the freezing winter days ahead.
 With proper protection, however, roses can withstand extremely low subfreezing temperatures and still bloom hardily only a few months later.

 Cold Hardiness for Rose Bushes